bnb-chain/BEPs/BEP12.md

 | From  | sdk.AccAddress | Address of target account |
 | Flags | uint64         | New account flags |

-For a valid value of flags, it should satisfy the following two requirements:

-- The highest bit can’t be binded to any validation function, it should indicate if lower bits are all zero:
-(flags & 0x8000 0000 0000 0000 == 0) == (flags & 0x7FFF FFFF FFFF FFFF == 0)
-- If a bit has no binded validation function, its value must be 0.
+With this transaction, users can set their account flags to any values.
+But setting a bit which has no bonded script will not have any effect, unless a new script is bonded to it in the future.

+By default, all accounts’ flags are zero which means no script is specified.
+Suppose there are two available scripts(marked as A and B), and the lowest bit is bonded to script A and the second lowest bit is bonded to script B. If an address set its account flags to 0x03, then two scripts are enabled.
+If only script B is expected, then account flags should be set to 0x02.

-Users are free to set their account flags to any valid values.
-The account flags changes will take effect since the next height.
+Besides, the account flags changes will take effect since the next transaction.

-### Memo validation
+### Memo Check Script for Transfer
-“AnteHandler” is the entrance of customized validation functions.
-To minimize the impact to performance, the following methods will be taken:

-- Only in check mode, the validation functions can be called.
-- To reduce the cost of function call, account flags will be checked before calling validation functions.

-### Validations Entrance
+This script is aimed to ensure the transfer transactions have valid memo if the receivers require this.

-Firstly, this validation will check if the following conditions can be met:
+Firstly, this script will check the following conditions:

 - The transaction type is send.
-- The address is the receiving address.
+- The target address is the receiving address.

-Then the validation function will ensure that the transaction memo is not empty and the memo only contains digital character.
+Then this script will ensure that the transaction memo is not empty and the memo only contains digital letters.
 This is the pseudocode:

 ```
 func memoValiation(addr, tx) error {